Stay Tuned (Sharon, Lois & Bram album)

 Stay Tuned is the eighth album by popular children's entertainers Sharon, Lois & Bram, originally released in 1987.
 The album features songs from Seasons 3 and 4 of what would become their hit TV series "Sharon, Lois & Bram's Elephant Show".

-This particular album of the trio's is still to this day only available on cassette and record.
+This particular album is still to this day only available on cassette and record.
 Both Elephant Records & A&M Records have released this album.
 Stay Tuned is the second of two Sharon, Lois & Bram albums yet to be released onto CD.

 Releases

 In 1993, Elephant Records re-designed the cover and re-released it under the title "The Elephant Show Volume 2".
 It is available only on cassette and is extremely hard to find.
 It was only available through special offers that were found inside other Sharon, Lois & Bram cassettes.